Sara-Hamilton/MoneyMinder.Net/README.md

 Once all user info is verified, a user session is created.
 Navbar options expand allowing a user to view his/her funds, categories, and transactions.

 ### Funds
-A new user has no funds.
+A new user has a General fund and a Savings fund.
 A user can create funds by selecting the Add Fund link.
 The user can name each fund and has the option of setting a Minimum (a minimum amount to try to maintain in the fund) and/or a Goal (a desired amount to try to achieve).
 A user can edit funds.
 A fund name can be changed at any time.
 A user may delete any fund that has not been transacted against.
 When a user clicks on a fund name, the transaction history for that fund is displayed in a table.

 ### Categories
-A new user has no categories.
+A new user has 15 default categories.
 New categories can be created.
+Categories can be renamed at any time.
 A user may delete any category that has not been transacted against.

 ### Transactions
-A user must create at least one fund and at least one category before they can make a transaction.
+A user must have at least one fund and at least one category before they can make a transaction.
 All transactions must have a date, a fund, and a category.
 Including a description of the transaction is optional.

 ### Transfer
 A user may transfer any amount from any fund to another fund.
 This is essentially a withdrawal from one fund and a transfer into another fund.
 Assigning a date and category to the transaction is required.
 Including a description of the transfer is optional.